 These can be signs of various colon diseases, and a sigmoidoscopy might be the procedure to help determine the cause of your symptoms.
 A sigmoidoscopy is also a general screening tool for colon cancer.

-Depending on your personal health history and whether your family has a history of colorectal cancers, you might need to have a sigmoidoscopy every five years after the age of 50.
+Depending on your personal health history and whether your family has a history of colorectal cancer, you might need to have a sigmoidoscopy every five years after the age of 50.

 Preparing for a sigmoidoscopy is similar to preparing for a colonoscopy.
 You’ll likely use one or more enemas approximately two hours before the procedure.

-If your entire colon needs to be empty, you’ll need to prepare even more like you would for a colonoscopy.
+If your entire colon needs to be empty, preparation becomes even more like what you need to do for a colonoscopy.
 For example, you’ll follow a clear liquid diet for one to three days before the procedure.
 You may be given a powder laxative to mix with fluid to help empty your intestines.
 Liquids you can consume include:

 - plain coffee or tea

 You’ll want to avoid liquid with red or purple dye because it can look like blood in the colon.